-Vidalia Heritage Academy holds a dual accreditation for Early Education -12^{th} grade that sets it apart from other schools within a 50 mile radius of the area.
-The school is accredited through the regional accrediting agency, Southern Association of Colleges and Schools (SACS) a division of AdvancED, as well as through the global Christian accrediting agency, Association of Christian Schools International (ACSI).
+Vidalia Heritage Academy holds a dual accreditation for Early Education -12^{th} grade that sets it apart from other schools within a 50-mile radius of the area.
+The school is accredited through the regional accrediting agency, Southern Association of Colleges and Schools (SACS) a division of AdvancED (now known as Cognia), as well as through the global Christian accrediting agency, Association of Christian Schools International (ACSI).